 If you’re used to it, then it’s no big deal, but if you’re a beginner, it’s going to be another challenge that you need to overcome – and one that you can easily avoid by getting a left-handed only bow sight.

-While you need to check with applicable state laws, if you plan on shooting near dusk or dawn, having a bow sight with illuminated LED lights or pins can be a huge advantage.
+While you need to check with applicable state laws, if you plan on shooting near dusk or dawn, the best bow sight for you will have illuminated LED lights or pins.
 However, if you only plan on shooting when lighting conditions are ideal, then having an illuminated sight is far less critical.

 You need to look for a few different things when breaking down the construction of your bow sight.
 First, it’s the material that the manufacturer makes the bow sight from.
 Most higher-end bow sights utilize an aluminum construction for their lightweight design and durability.

 But just as important as the construction material of the sight is the material of the pins.
 The pins need to be sturdy.
 Otherwise, they’ll fluctuate and potentially move after each shot.

 Finally, while the country of origin can be indicative of quality, that’s not always the case, and it’s essential to inspect your bow sight as soon as you get it.
 Many owners report bow sights that come missing a pin or bubble level, no matter where the sight is made.

 Just be sure to open up your site and look it over instead of waiting a few months until the first time you need it when the warranty or return policy might have already expired.

 When you’re looking for the best bow sights, it can seem like there are a million different factors you need to consider.
 But before you get wrapped up in all the latest and greatest features, ask yourself what you actually need.

 Not only will you save a little bit of money by only getting what you need, but you’ll also know what to make sure that your new bow sight has.
 Hopefully, this guide helped you break down exactly what you need in your new bow sight and helped you pick out a top-notch one for your next hunt or target shooting session!